 6. Make your Fortress Healthy and Strong

 Surround yourself with people who see and experience you in a positive light, who support you and know you as you really are.
 Let people who love you reflect the real you back to you the positiveness you are manifesting toward them.
-Practice the balance of receiving and giving positive content about each other.
+Practice the balance of receiving and giving positive content to each other.
 7. Give Respect where Respect is Earned

 Understand that your inner voice has been attempting to take over your mind your whole life.
 It wants you to think doubtful, negative and self-critical.
 Don't give into the invading negative comments in your head.
 Work hard at change, fight each small scrimmage.
 In the process earn your own respect by taking charge of forming your own thoughts.
 You have that power.
 Once you earn your own respect, the rest is pretty much is practice, practice, and practice more.